-Definition: The outdegree of a vertex v in a graph, sometimes denoted od(v), is the number of arcs with first element v.
-The indegree of a vertex v in a graph, sometimes denoted id(v), is the number of arcs with second element v.
+Definition: The outdegree of a vertex v in a directed graph, sometimes denoted od(v), is the number of arcs with first element v.
+The indegree of a vertex v in a directed graph, sometimes denoted id(v), is the number of arcs with second element v.

-Definition: A walk in a directed graph is a sequence $v_0, a_1, v_1, a_2, v_2, ..., a_n, v_n$, alternating vertices and arcs, starting and ending with vertices, and where each arc has the preceding vertex as its first element and the succeeding vertix as its second element.
-A path is a walk in which all the vertices are distinct.
-A cycle is a walk in which $v_0 = v_n$ and $n \ge 2$.
+Definition: A walk in a directed graph is a sequence $v_0, a_1, v_1, a_2, v_2, ..., a_n, v_n$ , alternating vertices and arcs, starting and ending with vertices, and where each arc has the preceding vertex as its first element and the succeeding vertix as its second element.
+A cycle is a walk in which $v_0 = v_n$ and $n \ge 2$ .